Raj-1988/DiaSlate/README.rst

 Installation
 ------------------

 #.
-Download the latest proxyMITY-WiFi.apk from `here
+Download the latest DiaSlate.apk from `here
    <http://www.it.iitb.ac.in/AakashApps/repo/DiaSlate.apk>`_ and
    install it on your Aakash.